camplight/expressSite/README.md

     console.log(p.attributes.list); // output: [1,2,3]

 - `url` -> uri to which `expressSite.addPage` should mount given page, if missing `addPage` won't mount the page in express router.
+- `name` -> Page's name, value used when generating code & style tags otherwise self generated unique names will be in place.

 - `root` -> full path to page's assets (code, styles, templates, views), if missing content/body parent directory will be used as root.
 - `content` -> path to template file to be rendered /must be provided/